This is most recent syllabus. Your final syllabus will be given during your first day of class

 Additional i-Course Objectives

 i-Course: This course includes an additional one-credit Italian language section for a total of 4 credits.
-Please note: Only those of you with an intermediate Italian proficiency level (one year of college level Italian or more) are eligible to enroll in ISLI 330i with the additional Italian component.
+Please note: Only those students with an intermediate Italian proficiency level (one year of college level Italian or more) are eligible to enroll in ISLI 330i with the additional Italian component.
 Please click here to find out more!

 Service Learning Project Description